-OneWater Marine Inc.

-Annual Meeting of Stockholders
+ONEWATER MARINE INC. Annual Meeting of Stockholders

-February 23, 2022 9:00 AM, EST

-This proxy is solicited by the Board of Directors.
+February 23, 2023 9:00 AM, EST This proxy is solicited by the Board of Directors

-The undersigned hereby appoints Austin Singleton, Anthony Aisquith and Jack Ezzell, or any of them, as proxies, each with full power of substitution and revocation, and hereby authorizes them to represent and to vote, as designated on the reverse side of this form, all of the shares of Class A common stock and Class B common stock of OneWater Marine Inc. that the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held in a virtual-meeting format only via live webcast at 9:00 AM, EST on February 23, 2022, accessible at www.virtualshareholdermeeting.com/ONEW2022, and at any adjournment or postponement thereof.
+The undersigned hereby appoints Austin Singleton, Anthony Aisquith and Jack Ezzell, or any of them, as proxies, each with full power of substitution and revocation, and hereby authorizes them to represent and to vote, as designated on the reverse side of this form, all of the shares of Class A common stock and Class B common stock of OneWater Marine Inc. that the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held in a virtual-meeting format only via live webcast at 9:00 AM, EST on February 23, 2023, accessible at www.virtualshareholdermeeting.com/ONEW2023, and at any adjournment or postponement thereof.

-This proxy, when properly executed, will be voted in the manner directed by the undersigned.
-If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations, and at the discretion of the proxy holders with regard to any other matter that may properly come before the meeting or any adjournment or postponement thereof.
+This proxy, when properly executed, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.